 NBE reserves the right to cancel any class that has fewer than five participants, and, in that instance, will refund all tuition paid up until that date.

 Students will train in the structure of the Christina Bernal technique that has it origins in the work of Maggie Black.
-In addition, elements of both Vagonova and Royal Academy methods are linked to learning objectives.
+In addition, elements of both Vagonova and Royal Academy methods are linked to learning objectives and New Ballet Teachers are beginning to become certified in the American Ballet Theater technique and training.
 New Ballet instructors assess performance based on a combination of these methods (milestones) while delivering state of the art training that has been employed by Ms. Bernal in her coaching of Principal dancers from around the world, including dancers from American Ballet Theater, the Royal Swedish Ballet, New York City Ballet and the Joffrey Ballet.
 She has worked with Dr. David Hamilton in rehabilitation of dance injuries with remarkable results.
 New Ballet strives to avoid injuries as much as possible by attention to detail in placement and alignment.

 We begin training at the earliest age of three with Creative Movement, a class that focuses on exploring, learning, and memorizing the BrainDance.
 Students learn movement sequences based on developmental movement patterns that prepare their bodies and brains for physical activity and learning.